exactchange/drv-core/README.md

 ## Consensus Tax

 Any node that processes peer EMBR transactions can be paid a percentage of the transaction amount called a consensus tax, set by the initiator of the transaction.
 The tax is received in the token being transferred.
-Transactions requiring a high level of confidence might invoke a high consensus tax - for example 1%, 10%, or even 25%+ of the total transaction amount.
+Transactions requiring a high level of confidence might invoke a higher tax - for example 1%, 10%, or even 25%+ of the total transaction amount, or a tax paid out to many peers.
 However the tax is optional - it can be between 0% and 100% of the transaction amount, and peers reserve the right to process transaction requests or not based on factors like the consensus tax offered.
-The standard enforcement, called "block consensus" requires 4 peers to establish consensus in order to move a transaction into the completed state, with the first and last peer being the same node, the initiator and verifier of the block.
+The standard enforcement requires at least 4 peers to establish consensus (redundancy) in order to move a transaction into the completed state, and to ensure randomness, no 2 nodes can echo each other's transaction twice in a row.
+Transactions are propagated throughout the larger network in a cascading fashion as echo fees compound the 4 peer requirement exponentially: 4 peers are each paid to echo a transaction, but to receive that echo fee each peer needs to get another 4 peers to echo the echo fee, and so-on.
+Eventually all transactions are maximally redundant in the larger network.
+When the tax reward becomes diluted to effectively a zero amount, or the data cost of storing a very high number of transactions is too high compared to the diluted fee, then there is no longer monetary incentive for peers to echo it, but some nodes offering tax-free consensus may choose to.

-## Block Consensus
+## Network Consensus

-In block consensus, the initiating node broadcasts a transaction to 3 other peers, offering consensus tax as incentive to each node to echo the transaction:
+The initiating node offers consensus tax as incentive to another node to echo a transaction.
+The node accepts the offer, then offers incentive to yet another node in order to echo that payment, and so-on down the line:

 - Peer A initiates a transaction: _Anonymous Token 123 sent Peer A 1.00 EMBR_
 - Peer A offers Peer B _0.01 EMBR_ to echo the transaction